Alvox12/Projects-with-Social-Impact/privacy.md

 ### Privacy Badger
 It is a project of the Electronic Frontier Foundation (EFF) which blocks invisibles trackers, it is an extension that blocks automatically third party trackers (it selects in each petition do not track).
-The extension is in Chrome, Firefox and the EFF has planned to release this extension for other bwroser soon.
+The extension is in Chrome, Firefox and the EFF has planned to release this extension for other browsers soon.

 https://github.com/EFForg/privacybadger